Homemade Chai Latte

 Instructions

-- Pour 1/2 cup of the chai latte mix into your cup and top with the hot cashew milk.
+- Pour the chai latte into 2 cups and top with more cinnamon.

 Notes